LunarG/VulkanTools/BUILD.md

 ## Updating the Repository After a Pull

-The VulkanTools repository contains a submodules named jsoncpp.
-You may occasionally have to update the source in those submodules.
+The VulkanTools repository contains a submodule named jsoncpp.
+You may occasionally have to update the source in that submodules.
 You will know this needs to be performed when you perform a pull, and you check the status of your tree with `git status` and something similar to the following shows:

 ```